Moneybench/moneybench/instructions/about.md

 ## Why?

-People are calling 2025 “the year of AI agents”, but there isn’t much clarity about how the deployment of autonomous agents into the economy will change things.
-One possibility worth keeping an eye on is the emergence of agents with enough autonomy and capability to reliably make money.
-Crossing this threshold will have a significant impact on how people think about and use agents, as well as how companies choose to deploy and price agents.
-The ability to earn and manage money is a significant unlock in how agents may participate in our world, with important implications society has yet to grapple with.
+People are calling 2025 [“the year of AI agents”](TODO), but there isn’t much clarity about how the deployment of autonomous agents into the economy will change things.
+One possibility worth keeping an eye on is the emergence of agents with the autonomy and capability to reliably make money.
+Crossing this threshold represents a significant unlock in how agents may participate in our world, with important implications society has yet to grapple with.

-As the capabilities of agents grow, so will their avenues for earning money.
-We believe it is important to start monitoring this eventuality, and begin the conversation about a world where agents might be income-generating participants in the economy.
+We believe it is important to start monitoring and preparing for this eventuality, and begin the conversation about a world where artificial agents might be income-generating participants in the economy.
 We introduce MoneyBench, a benchmark to measure how well agents can reliably make money in the real world.
 Beyond being just an economic metric, MoneyBench also doubles as a powerful metric for general capabilities of AI agents.

 TL;DR:
-1. **Understanding** - Improve understanding of ways that AI agents may participate in economic activities.
+1. **Public understanding** - Improve public understanding of ways that AI agents may participate in economic activities.
 2. **Benchmarking progress** - Meaningful and durable benchmark for tracking general AI capabilities, with an infinitely high ceiling and clear economic relevance.
 3. **Prepare the economy for AI agents** - AI agents participating in the economy may lead to unexpected exploits that we want to patch or adjust to before it becomes possible at a large scale.
 Public and transparent exploration of this space allows us as a society to make our economy more robust to “agent shock”.
 4. **Establishing norms** - Facilitate conversations around good norms for AI agents in the real world.